 Applying Your Aid to Your Expenses

 It is your responsibility to make sure that your student tuition/business account is maintained at the Financial Services Offices at Calvin Theological Seminary.
 Deb Johnson, in the FSO, will handle these accounts.
 Refer to the seminary student handbook for policies on tuition/fees and a payment schedule.
 Your financial aid will be applied directly to your student tuition account.
-The Perkins Loan, Stafford Loan, Ministry Incentive Program Loan, and Postman Loan will be disbursed once each semester, in September and February.
-If you have credit in your account, you may request to draw funds by completing the form from the FSO.
-If you are a federal loan recipient your credit balance will be transferred to your bank account automatically.
+The Perkins Loan, Stafford Loan, Ministry Incentive Program Loan, and Postman Loan will be disbursed once each semester, in September and February to coincide with the system of registration and billing.
+No aid is disbursed in the summer.
+If you have credit in your account, you may carry over the balance to help pay for the following term or request to draw funds by completing the form from the FSO.
+If you are a federal loan recipient your credit balance will be transferred to your bank account automatically at the end of each term per federal regulation.
 Please make sure the proper paperwork is completed with the financial services office.
 Remember–your account must be paid in full by the published date for each semester.
-September 30 for Fall semester and J term and February 20 for Spring semester and May term Please note that we will be making two disbursements to coincide with the system of registration and billing.
+September 30 for Fall semester and J term and February 20 for Spring semester and May term.
+Summer due dates are determined by the timing of the course.
+Check your statement carefully.
 If your account is not paid, you will not be able to register for the next semester.

 If you discontinue or drop courses and fall below the half-time status, your financial aid will be re-evaluated.
 In most cases you will be asked to return the aid you have received by way of a refund calculation.
 If refunds are made to federal programs, they will be made in the following order: Federal Stafford Unsubsidized Loan, Federal Stafford Subsidized Loan, Federal Perkins Loan.
 Canadians who obtain Canada Student Loans need to contact their appropriate provincial institutions and lending institutions directly.